Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

+As a consequence, in Algorithm \ref{algo:SCDecodingOutput} the decoder can just output $\hat{\bf x}$ that was calculated throughout the odd steps of the algorithm.
+This simplification is used in our suggested schematic implementation in Subsection \ref{sec:SCLineForGeneralKernel}. \end{remark}

-In case we have a mixed kernel construction, the generalization is very easy.
-Let us assume that we have glued the symbols ${ u}_1$ and ${ u}_2$ to a new symbol ${ u}_{1,2} \in F^{2}$.
-In this case, we treat these two symbols as a one entity, and consider the outer code associated with them, denoted as ${\mathcal{C}}_{1,2}$, as $N/{\ell}$ length code over the alphabet $F^{2}$.
-The only change we have in the decoding algorithm is for the pair of steps corresponding to this "glued" outer code.
-For the first step in the pair, we need to compute the $N/{\ell}$ length llr vector ${\bf L}(\cdot,\cdot)$, that serves as an input to the the decoder of ${\mathcal{C}}_{1,2}$.
-In this case, we need that each llr function in the vector, will be a function of both ${ u}_1$ and ${ u}_2$.
-Equation (\ref{eq:genSCRule}) is therefore updated accordingly.
+In case we have a mixed-kernels construction, the generalization is quite easy.
+In order to illustrate this we consider an example of $\ell$ dimensions kernel in which we have glued the symbols ${ u}_1$ and ${ u}_2$ to a new symbol ${ u}_{1,2} \in F^{2}$ (see Example \ref{ex:MxdKernelsExample} for an instance of such structure).
+In this case, we treat these two symbols as one entity, and consider the outer-code associated with them, denoted as ${\mathcal{C}}_{1,2}$, as an $N/{\ell}$ length code over the alphabet $F^{2}$.
+The only change we have in the decoding algorithm is for the pair of decoding steps of Algorithm \ref{algo:GenDetDescSC} corresponding to this "glued" symbols outer-code.
+For the first step in the pair, we need to compute $|F|^2-1$ LLR vectors $\left\{\hat{\boldsymbol \lambda}^{(t_0,t_1)}\right\}_{\left(t_0,t_1\right)\in F^2\backslash\{(0,0)\}}$ each one of length $N/\ell$.
+These vectors serve as an input to the the decoder of ${\mathcal{C}}_{1,2}$.
+In this case, each LLR component in the vector, is a function of both ${ u}_1$ and ${ u}_2$ inputs to the kernel.
+Equation (\ref{eq:genSCRule2}) is therefore updated as follows:

-The second step of the pair is remained unchanged.
+The second step of the pair in Algorithm \ref{algo:GenDetDescSC} remains unchanged.